emso-eric/oso-ontology/README.md

 **OSO (Observatories of Seas Ontology)** provides a semantic framework to describe marine research infrastructures, with a focus on deep-sea observatories operated by EMSO-ERIC and national nodes like EMSO-France.

-Version **0.15** (published on July 23, 2025) improves syntax compliance, FAIRness, and semantic alignment with existing vocabularies and data standards.
+Version **0.16** (published on August 1st, 2025) improves syntax compliance, FAIRness, and semantic alignment with existing vocabularies and data standards.

 ## 📂 Access